PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ### Step 3: Connect to the HPC cluster

-Then try to ssh to the cluster.
+Try to ssh to the cluster.
 You should no longer need to enter a password.

 If you encounter the error `Bad owner or permissions on ~/.ssh/config` then try doing `chmod 600 ~/.ssh/config` and maybe also `chown $USER ~/.ssh/config`.